The Layer Tree

 Virtual Triggers

 Virtual Triggers are defined on layers in the tree.
-When a layer becomes hidden the virtual trigger will also not be executed anymore.
-See more about virtual triggers in the chapter Virtual Triggers
+When a layer becomes hidden, the virtual trigger will not execute anymore.
+See more about Virtual Triggers in the chapter Virtual Triggers.

 Preset Kinds define a Reactor Preset as a list of parameters that can be stored and recalled from your panel.
-You can read more in the chapter Flag Groups
+You can read more in the chapter Shading Presets.

 Flag Group